 Available for a very pocket-friendly price (well under $1,000), the Framed Minnesota 2.0 is undoubtedly one of the most highly appreciated fat bikes around.
+When comparing to other entry-level fat bikes, it has a favorable price point.
 It sports a lightweight aluminum frame and fork as well as all-season, all-weather 4 inch wide tires which offer you enhanced grip.
 Some weight is shredded off the tires thanks to the folding bead.
 The great-looking drilled wheels sport an awesome look, as a result of the bright rims with matching hubs and even the stem spacers.

 Talking about the drivetrain, this bike is powered by an SRAM 2×9 kit: on the back, you’ll notice the SRAM X5 and up front the SRAM X7.
 The brakes (handled by Avid BB5 mechanicals) are super responsive and easily adjustable.
 The Velo Plush saddle super comfortable, protecting you from soreness.
 The 100 mm long bar stem is made out of aluminum and the 710 mm wide handlebars are built of a lightweight alloy.
 The handlebars’ width makes it perfect for getting between tight single tracks while maintaining plenty of control.
 It also includes a nice pair of pinned alloy pedals which are solid and well constructed.

 With smart parts specs, the super affordable Framed Minnesota 2.0 Fat Bike behaves admirably in both snow and dirt.
 It offers a superb gear range for rocking up short steeps and rolling along frozen trails.
 The short, tight cockpit adds to its mastery proven in snowy conditions.
 The bike also places the rider’s weight in the rear center, which helps provide better rear wheel traction.